WbLiuBJTULab/MLFIS-Dataset/README.md

-### Data Advantage：
+### Data Advantage

 Compared with the existing datasets, the MLFIS dataset can be applied to research the robustness 3D object detection under Mild, Mod, and Sev fog scenarios containing grassland, forest, and mountain terrain.
 Compared with the existing evaluation protocol, the robustness evaluation protocol proposes the multi-level fog evaluation that  calculates the APs on diverse fog scenarios, object categories, and recall positions, which fully analyzes method's robustness.

 ##  Robustness evaluation protocol

 For the robustness evaluation protocol, it analyzes various APs for mild, moderate, and severe fog scenarios (abbreviated as Mild, Mod, and Sev), which comprehensively demonstrates the method's robustness performance faced with different interference.

-Algorithm  presents the proposed robustness evaluation protocol based on the MLFIS dataset.
-In Algorithm 2, the car category and pedestrian category are evaluated at the IoU threshold of 0.7 and 0.5, respectively, and reported in terms of 3D AP(R40), 3D AP(R11), and BEV AP(R40) across Mild, Mod, and Sev fog scenarios.
+In Algorithm, the car category and pedestrian category are evaluated at the IoU threshold of 0.7 and 0.5, respectively, and reported in terms of 3D AP(R40), 3D AP(R11), and BEV AP(R40) across Mild, Mod, and Sev fog scenarios.
 For example, when the car category is evaluated on mild fog scenarios DMild, the predicted 3D bounding box Ŷ  is first considered positive if its 3D IoU with the ground-truth box GTMild exceeds 0.7 (IoU3D=0.7).
 Later, the PR curve can be calculated by Compute() that uses both 11-point interpolation and 40-point interpolation, which yield the Car 3D AP(R11) and Car 3D AP(R40), respectively.
 Meanwhile, the Car BEV AP(R40) can be obtained by replacing the IoU3D=0.7 with the BEV IoU (IoUbev=0.7) during the above process.

 <pre>
 Algorithm: The Proposed Robustness Evaluation Protocol
 ------------------------------------------------------
 Input:
   DMild, GTMild  // mild-fog data & ground truth
   DMod, GTMod    // moderate-fog
   DSev, GTSev    // severe-fog
   Ŷ    // predicted 3D boxes

 for I ∈ {Mild, Mod, Sev} do
     if Class == Car then